Havenswood Learning

 A group of young adults in a modern, bright lounge or study area with large windows, sitting and working on laptops, reading, or chatting.

-The village will provide a strong, educational support structure for academically able neurodivergent children that are being homeschooled, are being educated via an EOTAS package or who attend mainstream schools in Scarborough and the coastal regions, and need additional help.
-This will include learning support and enrichment activities delivered in a nurturing environment, access to alternative spaces where children can regulate and reset on a longer term basis when needed, and a dedicated provision for those who, despite best efforts, are unable to tolerate mainstream settings.
+The village education unit will provide a strong, educational support structure for academically able neurodivergent children that are being homeschooled, are being educated via an EOTAS package or who attend mainstream schools in Scarborough and the coastal regions, and need additional help.
+This will include learning support and enrichment activities delivered in a nurturing environment, access to alternative spaces where children can regulate and reset on a longer term basis, and a dedicated provision for those who, despite best efforts, are unable to tolerate mainstream settings.

-Our approach will value the needs of the individual child, with a strong emphasis on enrichment, social connection, wellbeing and preparing for the future, so that SEND children can grow into confident, capable and fulfilled adults - as well as achieve academically.
+Our approach will value the needs of the individual child, with a strong emphasis on enrichment, alternative learning styles , social connection, wellbeing and preparing for the future, so that SEND children can grow into confident, capable and fulfilled adults - as well as achieve academically.

 Side by Side with Mainstream Education

-It is clear that for many children, (particularly those with additional needs) the traditional British model of schooling no longer meets the realities of how children learn and thrive today.
-We are committed to re-imagining education in a way that is more flexible, inclusive and responsive to the diverse needs of the young people we support.
+It is increasingly clear that, for many children – particularly those with additional needs – the traditional British model of schooling no longer reflects how children learn and thrive today.
+This is especially true in the context of neurodiversity.

 Our Education Hub will offer a three-tier approach.
 This will include:

-2. Access to alternative learning spaces where children can regulate and reset on a longer term basis when needed.
+2. Access to alternative learning spaces on a longer term basis for those needing more intensive support.

 3. A dedicated provision for those who, despite best efforts, are unable to tolerate mainstream settings.

-Our focus will be on creating a positive, engaging learning experience, with less emphasis on traditional teaching methods and environments.
-This does not mean we will overlook core subjects; rather, we will offer supplementary support to strengthen school learning for those who need it.
-Children will remain registered at their school and attend the village for extra support and therapy.
+Our focus is on creating a positive, engaging learning experience, with less reliance on traditional teaching methods and environments.
+This does not mean core subjects are overlooked; rather, we provide targeted, supplementary support to strengthen and reinforce school-based learning where it is needed most.
+Children remain registered at their school, attending the village for additional support and therapeutic input.

-By responding to need rather than labels, this approach aims to open up fairer opportunities for children and families, while addressing a significant gap in local specialist and alternative education provision.
+By responding to need rather than labels, this approach opens up fairer, more accessible opportunities for children and families, while addressing a clear gap in local specialist and alternative education provision.

 A young girl with long brown hair wearing purple and pink headphones, sitting at a wooden table, watching a laptop screen intently with her hands clasped under her chin.